 Thank you so much for your interest in my writing work and my 2010 book, Live a Life You Love: 7 Steps to a Healthier, Happier, More Passionate You.
-I was so passionate about the messages in the book when I wrote it (“experience more happiness”, “live your dreams” etc.), but time and experience have shaped me since, such that I no longer believe that those are the primary ingredients for a meaningful, well-lived life.
+I was so passionate about the messages in the book when I wrote it (“experience more happiness”, “live your dreams” etc.), and time and experience have shaped me since.

-Even though our society might try to tell us otherwise, life’s not really about being the biggest or the best.
+Even though our culture might tell us otherwise, life’s not really about being the biggest or the best.
 Big isn’t necessarily better, and a focus on striving for more (particularly as a lifelong attitude) can be a grievous error.
 Of course we need our leaders, innovators and champions who dream big.
 The average person though, might be made to feel that their life isn’t of great worth, because they’re not doing something special or “big”.
 This is a potential source of needless despair.

-Dreaming “your” dreams for your life isn’t necessarily wrong; it depends on the type of dream, really, and the true motivations behind it.
+Dreaming “your” dreams for your life isn’t necessarily wrong.
+It depends on the type of dream, really, and the true motivations behind them.
 Dreams do come true…that can be a good thing, or perhaps as often it might be a “be careful what you wish for” experience.
-Regardless, I’ve come to appreciate that one’s dreams shouldn’t be the focus of life, especially to the exclusion of other more important things such as loving the people in our lives.
+I’ve experienced both!
+Regardless, I’ve come to appreciate that one’s dreams shouldn’t necessarily be the primary focus of life, especially to the exclusion of other more important things such as our well-being and loving the people in our lives.

 There is a lot of content in the book that I still agree with, but because I no longer enthusiastically endorse some of the key messages, I am no longer actively promoting this book.
 If I have the opportunity to update it and incorporate these new perspectives, you may see it back in this space.